KiranNamawar/tamatar-auth/docs/auth-guide.md

   }
 }
 ```

 This comprehensive authentication and authorization system provides secure, scalable user management with support for multiple authentication methods and fine-grained access control.

+This comprehensive authentication and authorization system provides secure, scalable user management with support for multiple authentication methods and fine-grained access control.